 Are you guys settled into the new year?
 Recovered from the holidays yet?
-I always find it can take a little time to get back into the swing of things so I wanted to make the transition back into reality a little easier with cake!
+I always find it can take a little time to get back into the swing of things after all the cookie craziness during the holidays, so I wanted to make the transition back into reality a little easier with cake!
 Cake always helps, and this cranberry orange crumb cake has got it all going on.
 It’s full of bright flavors, easy to make and topped with an epic amount of crumb.
 And I can’t even handle that glaze!

 I always try to make sure that the first recipe I roll out in January is one that is vibrant, comforting and one that will become a staple in your house!
 I feel like it kind of sets the tone for the year and this crumb cake definitely meets all the standards.

 The cake itself is incredibly tender and the big secret to what makes it so good is the addition of creme fraiche.
-You can use sour cream in place of it, but the creme fraiche really makes it luscious.
-It’s also full of cranberries adding these bursts of flavor every few bites and the orange zest floating around hits all the right notes.
+You can use sour cream in place of it, but the creme fraiche really makes it luscious and that’s what I had on hand!

 I’m all about the crumb topping and there’s a sweet amount of it parked right on top.
 My tip for the topping is to make it first and then set it aside while you mix the cake batter.
-The crumb topping has a lot of butter in it and I like it to have some time to soak it all up before we dump it on top of the cake.
+It’s important that the dry ingredients have time to absorb the butter before we park it on top of the cake batter.

 - 1 cup AP flour